Husayn al-Sadr: The Humanitarian Dialogue Foundation

 The Humanitarian Dialogue Foundation was founded in early 2007, at the peak of Iraq's sectarian strife which had engulfed all facets of daily life.
 In this context of hardship, suffering, violence and need, the Foundation represented Ayatollah Husayn Ismail al-Sadr's efforts to respond to the plight of ordinary Iraqis, "irrespective of religious creed or confessional identities and promote understanding amongst the nation’s components".

 The Foundation was established following the “People of Iraq Conference”, which took place in Baghdad in May 2006 as a response to the spiralling sectarian bloodshed that was tearing up Iraq's communities.
 The Humanitarian Dialogue Foundation sought to embody the key tenets of understanding and peaceful coexistence that the conference concluded with, including:

 The sincere call for the unity of Iraqis, starting a new page of tolerance and respect between all Iraqi sects and ethnicities without any marginalisation or prejudice;

 The rejection all forms of sectarianism and extremism.
 Iraqis should work together with a unified spirit;

 The belief that Iraq comes before any other religious, ethnic, confessional or political consideration;

 The importance of true national reconciliation.

-The Humanitarian Dialogue Foundation seeks to create conditions to help Iraq's nascent civil society flourish, after suffering decades of despotism, war and sanctions.
-The Foundation's work in Iraq has centred on nurturing an environment for reconciliation, with the view of alleviating the suffering, poverty and distress suffered by Iraqis.
-Equally important an objective, the Foundation has sought to build and maintain social cohesion and trust within and between communities.
-This is a particularly salient and vital objective given the current climate of cynicism, fear and distrust that has engulfed Iraqi society to the extent that it has become a serious impediment to future peace and prosperity.
+The Humanitarian Dialogue Foundation seeks to create conditions conducive to the development of Iraq’s emerging civil society, which has endured decades of authoritarian rule, war and international sanctions.

+The Foundation’s activities in Iraq have primarily focused on fostering an environment for reconciliation, with the aim of alleviating the suffering, poverty and distress experienced by Iraqis.
+It has also worked to build and maintain social cohesion and trust both within and between communities.
+This objective is particularly important in the prevailing climate of cynicism, fear and distrust that has affected Iraqi society and become a significant obstacle to future peace and prosperity.

-The Humanitarian Dialogue Foundation is currently in the process of expanding its projects internationally, and will open a cultural centre in London in 2010, the first of many planned for various world capitals.
-In doing so, the Foundation hopes to detract away from images of war and suffering that have become inextricably linked with perceptions of Iraq, whilst exposing the unique beauty of Iraqi culture and heritage to the many people who have not witnessed it first hand.
-Weekly programmes of seminars, film screenings, conferences and exhibitions will illustrate the overlooked and often ignored cultural legacies that Iraq has to offer the world.
+The Humanitarian Dialogue Foundation has expanded its projects internationally, including a cultural centre it opened in London in 2010, with further centres planned in other cities.
+The Foundation states that its aim is to present aspects of Iraqi culture and heritage alongside more widely reported representations of the country's recent history.
+Its programming includes seminars, film screenings, conferences, and exhibitions.